intel-analytics/ipex-llm/python/llm/example/langchain/README.md

 ### 4. Math

-This is an example of using `LLMMathChain`.
-The examples has been validate with [phoenix-7b](https://huggingface.co/FreedomIntelligence/phoenix-inst-chat-7b).
+This is an example using `LLMMathChain`.
+This example has been validated using [phoenix-7b](https://huggingface.co/FreedomIntelligence/phoenix-inst-chat-7b).

 ```bash
 python transformers_int4/math.py -m MODEL_PATH -q QUESTION